 Sometimes the drive yields few photographs, while other times it is filled with beautiful sights.
 Even if the drive provides no photographs it is still "America's most beautiful drive," according to Terry Ward.
-One other positive is that somehow my car ends up getting better gas milage when I drive over the 11,000' pass than when I drive the interstate to Gardiner, Montana.
+One other positive is that somehow my car ends up getting better gas mileage when I drive over the 11,000-foot pass than when I drive the interstate to Gardiner, Mont.

 The secret to photographing Yellowstone in July is to know where the action is, hike there shortly after sunrise and spend the entire day there.
 It really helps if the action is on the shores of a lake with plenty of shade.

 Each year in July I make the hike to Trout Lake to try my luck, and often try my patience, too.
 This year the family of otters rewarded my patience by putting on a few great shows.
 I did have to spend two days waiting, but the company was pleasant and the setting pristine.